dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/concurrency.md

 [!code-csharp[](intro/samples/cu/Pages/Departments/Edit.cshtml.cs?name=snippet_err)]

 The following highlighted code sets the `RowVersion` value to the new value retrieved from the DB.
-This new `RowVersion` value will be stored in the hidden field when the Edit page is redisplayed, and the next time the user clicks **Save**, only concurrency errors that happen since the redisplay of the Edit page will be caught.
+The next time the user clicks **Save**, only concurrency errors that happen since the redisplay of the Edit page will be caught.

 [!code-csharp[](intro/samples/cu/Pages/Departments/Edit.cshtml.cs?name=snippet_try&highlight=23)]